-Figure 3 provides a timeline for the measurement of the key variables in our analysis, with t denoting a specific year.
-The instrument, namely the lottery assignment which we henceforth denote by Z (with Z=1 for winning and Z=0 for losing), is measured in the year of the first lottery participation, which is our baseline period (t=0).
-The treatment (denoted by D), namely whether someone has moved to Liechtenstein (D=1) (and is thus in possession of a residence permit) or not (D=0), is measured one year later (t=1).
-The outcome periods start two years after the lottery $(t \ge 2)$ and continue until the end of the data window for the
+Figure 2 provides a time line for the measurement of the key variables in our analysis, with t denoting a specific year.
+The instrument, namely the lottery assignment which we henceforth denote by Z (with Z = 1 for winning and Z = 0 for losing), is measured in the year of the first lottery participation, which is our baseline period (t = 0).
+The treatment (denoted by D), namely whether someone has moved to Liechtenstein (D = 1), which is conditional on the

-11The high number of lottery applications may partly be driven by more applications from individuals previously not working in Liechtenstein, aiming to escape the crisis-induced deteriorating labor market conditions in their home country, as suggested by descriptive statistics in Table 4 below.
+18The high number of lottery applications during the financial crisis may partly be driven by more applications from individuals previously not working in Liechtenstein, aiming to escape the crisis-induced deteriorating labor market conditions in their home country, as suggested by descriptive statistics in Table A.3 below.
 Furthermore, the higher number might partly be caused by cross-border commuters suspecting a larger chance of losing employment when being a commuter rather than a resident, in line with findings in Kuptsch (2012) that migrants face disproportionately higher risks of job loss in case of economic woes.